Jairus313/streamlit_crash_course/README.md

 st.checkbox("I agree with all terms and conditions*")

 # If you want to center any element,
-# You can just slice the column in odd numbers.
+# You need just slice the column in odd numbers.
 # 5 slices is more preferred and then add the throwaways
 # on either side with your desired element in place of mid number.
 _, _, button, _, _ = st.columns(5)